n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/custom-certificate-authority.md

 contentType: howto
 ---

-# Configure n8n to use your own certificate authority or self signed certificate
+# Configure n8n to use your own certificate authority or self-signed certificate

-Since version 1.42.0 it has been possible to add your own certificate authority or self signed certificate to n8n, This means you are able to trust a certain certificate instead of trusting all invalid certificates which is a potential security risk.
+You can add add your own certificate authority (CA) or self-signed certificate to n8n.
+This means you are able to trust a certain SSL certificate instead of trusting all invalid certificates, which is a potential security risk.

+/// note | Available in version 1.42.0
+This feature is only available in version 1.42.0+.
+///

 To use this feature you need to place your certificates in a folder and mount the folder to `/opt/custom-certificates` in the container.